-In 2020, to celebrate the 25th anniversary of the event, ECOC introduced the ECOC Exhibition Industry Awards, in conjunction with Optical Connections.
-The awards emphasize technology and product commercialization; they highlight significant achievements in advancing the business of optical communications, transport, networking, fiber-based products, photonic integration circuits and related developments.
+Launched in 2020, to celebrate the 25th anniversary of the event, ECOC introduced the ECOC Exhibition Industry Awards, in conjunction with Optical Connections.
+The awards emphasise technology and product commercialisation; they highlight significant achievements in advancing the business of optical communications, transport, networking, fibre-based products, photonic integration circuits and related developments.

-The committee reviewed the progress of advanced technologies from research to commercialization including volume production as well as new and innovative products.
+The committee reviewed the progress of advanced technologies from research to commercialisation including volume production as well as new and innovative products.

 - Winner of our Optical integration (Siph and/or other Award – Acacia Communications.